 - Meanwhile, in a nonreactive saucepan, combine the water, vinegar, and sugar and bring to a boil.
 Remove from the heat; cool to room temperature.
 (Don't cook the vegetables, bathe them).
 Rinse the vegetables briefly with cold water, then squeeze dry and transfer to a medium bowl

 - Pour over the vinegar mixture and stir gently with a wooden spoon to ensure all the vegetables are well moistened.
+When it has cooled down, keep it in the refrigerator.
 Let stand for 24 hours before serving.
 It tastes best at 48 hours I think, but I find it acceptable starting at 24 hours point if you are pressed for time.
 They can be kept in a refrigerator for up to 2 weeks